What should I wear to my appointment?

 When it comes to problems that respond to manual therapy, there is little to suggest that one profession is more effective than another.
 No research to date has shown that any particular technique or method is superior.
 The outcomes of treatment depend more on individual technical skills and experience than the particular discipline a practitioner belongs to.
 Manual therapy is a learned skill like painting, dance or music, and depends on knowledge of anatomy, natural aptitude and practice over time.

-Brighton Spinal Group specialises in spinal pain and injection therapy in Melbourne including regenerative treatments such as Platelet Rich Plasma (PRP) injections.
+Brighton Spine and Sports Clinic specialises in spinal pain and injection therapy in Melbourne including regenerative treatments such as Platelet Rich Plasma (PRP) injections.
 The following information is provided for education purposes and as general advice.
 The topics may or may not relate to you individually.
 Please speak to your health practitioner or GP for professional guidance before taking any action as a result of reading this information.
-Please contact Brighton Spinal Group to make an appointment with one of our specialists who will be able to provide a full comprehensive assessment of your condition.

 Ankylosing Spondylitis is a Rheumatic disease of unknown cause that primarily affects the back bone or spine.
 The involvement of the sacro-iliac joint (the junction of the bottom of the spine with the pelvic bones) is one of the hallmarks of the disease.